WolodjaZ/jax-vqgan/docs/index.md

 ## Acknowledgements

 I want to thank me, myself and I 🥸.
-But honestly I am thankful for the `Taming Transformers` authors for this marvelous architecture and this [repo](https://github.com/patil-suraj/vqgan-jax) from which I based my implementation "stole some code one can say" 👤💰.
+No, but honestly, I am thankful to the `Taming Transformers` authors for this marvelous architecture and this [repo](https://github.com/patil-suraj/vqgan-jax), on which I based my implementation (or stole some code, one can say 👤💰).
-FURTHERMORE YOU MUST WATCH THIS [TIKTOK USER](https://www.tiktok.com/@niebodieta?_t=8XZwt4OIP1q&_r=1) AND LASTLY I advise to listen to this song as this song was my coding song for this project.
+FURTHERMORE, YOU MUST WATCH THIS [TIKTOK USER](https://www.tiktok.com/@niebodieta?_t=8XZwt4OIP1q&_r=1) AND LASTLY, I advise to listen to it, as it was my coding song for this project.
 Click on Captain Cat Sparrow made by [DALLE 2](https://openai.com/dall-e-2/) to listen it 🎧.
 [![Captain Cat Sparrow](https://preview.redd.it/r70xbipvlgl91.jpg?width=640&crop=smart&auto=webp&s=5027a08a701c678299569207a2b9b964eb324f59)](https://www.youtube.com/watch?v=0C3zgYW_FAM "Island in The Sun - Click to Listen!")